 This field does just what it says it does; it provides a way for you to just add a link by itself to the form.
 There are a few different things you will want to adjust when adding a Link field.
 First of course, it is important to add a URL in the "Link url" field, then you will want to check or uncheck the "Open in new tab" box based on whether you want the link to open in the current window or not.
 You can also adjust the column width, the text alignment (left, center, or right) and the font weight (light, normal, or bold).

-This field is perfect for adding an image to your form.
+This field is perfect for adding a static image to your form.
 You can simply add a photo for design purposes, or you can add a link to the image as well.
 A good way to use this would be to upload a logo and link to the corresponding site or service.
-In our example below we just have a pretty flowers picture for design purposes.
+In our example below we have photos of some flowers.
 You can see below that you have the option of adding a link URL, adjusting the column width (image width), or changing the image alignment (left, center, or right).

 This is a simple divider that is perfect for breaking up your form as needed to help keep things neat and tidy.
 You can adjust the width of the divider as well as the spacing around it.

-This field comes in handy for extra detailed styling, if you're code savvy!
-You can use the Advanced tab to add a CSS class to your HTML field and then go to the CSS editor in the Settings tab to style as you like.
+This field comes in handy if you're code-savvy and you wish to add custom HTML elements to a form.
+This field type access normal HTML, and just like other fields you can use the Advanced tab to add a CSS class to the field and then go to the CSS editor in the Settings tab to style as you like.

-In the Advanced tab we added the CSS class
+In the Advanced tab, we've added a custom class for

 This is what the HTML field looks like in the app's preview tab with the custom CSS applied: